SallyFroMilan/JAVASCRIPT/JS-Fundamentals-Part-2/Conditionals/If...else statements/If...else/README.md

 # A real example

-To <em>better understand</em> this <strong>syntax</strong>, let's consider a real <em>example.</em>
+To better understand this <strong>syntax</strong>, let's consider a real example.

 Imagine a child being asked for help with a chore by their mother or father.
-The parent might say <em>"Hey sweetheart!
-If you help me by going and doing the shopping, I'll give you some extra allowance so you can afford that toy you wanted."</em>
+The parent might say "Hey sweetheart!
+If you help me by going and doing the shopping, I'll give you some extra allowance so you can afford that toy you wanted."

 In <strong>JavaScript</strong>, we could represent this like so:</em>